johannessteu/JohannesSteu.Bootstrap.GridSystem/README.md

 ```
 composer require johannessteu/bootstrap-gridsystem
 ```

-or just copy this package in YOUR_ROOT/Packages/JohannesSteu.Bootstrap.GridSystem
+or just copy this package in YOUR_ROOT/Plugins/JohannesSteu.Bootstrap.GridSystem

-Afterwards include the GridSystem.ts2 will be auto-inlcuded in your main TypoScript.
+Afterwards the GridSystem.ts2 will be auto-inlcuded in your main TypoScript.
 Otherwise use
 ```
 include: resource://JohannesSteu.Bootstrap.GridSystem/Private/TypoScripts/Library/GridSystem.ts2
 ```